-O Work with DMBE to streamline the certification process for vendors not registered with DMBE. • Pursue multiple sources (e.g. DMBE, Internet, newspaper) on a regular basis to identify SWAM vendors that provide the goods and services needed for ongoing operations • Annually submit an aggressive SWAM Plan with goals of increasing SWAM participation from one fiscal year to the next. • Work with DBME to develop a reporting process which more accurately reflects the agency's SWAM efforts.
+o Work with Department of Minority Business Enterprises (DBME) to streamline the certification process for vendors not registered with DMBE. • Pursue multiple sources (e.g. DMBE, Internet, newspaper) on a regular basis to identify SWAM vendors that provide the goods and services needed for ongoing operations • Annually submit an aggressive SWAM Plan with goals of increasing SWAM participation from one fiscal year to the next. • Work with DBME to develop a reporting process which more accurately reflects the agency's SWAM efforts.